JoydeepMallick/DocSage/README.md

 3. put in your API key in `.env` file.
 Get your api key from [here](https://makersuite.google.com/app/apikey)

+### Version 1
-Right now a terminal version of app has been made.
+A terminal version of app has been made.

 To run :-